arifkyi/PegasusSpyWare_Check_Android/README.md

 mvt-android download-iocs

-# If just in case in the future not work, i already backup in this repository in Zip file Android_IOCS_STIX2.zip
+# If just in case in the future:
+download IOCSnot work, i already backup in this repository in Zip file Android_IOCS_STIX2.zip

 <b> indicators "NSO Group Pegasus Indicators of Compromise" to </b>